Predicting Dry Spells of the West African Monsoon Season Using Machine Learning Methods: Data and General Approach

-We also did some analysis on correlations that exist between SSTs and certain characteristics of the WAM we're interested in.
-We began by running a standard pearson correlation test between the onset dates and each column of our SST data matrix $X$.
+One of our key contributions is the way we selected features for our models.
+To determine what features to use we explored the correlations between SSTs and characteristics of the WAM.
+We began by running a Pearson correlation test for each region between its onset dates and each column of our SST data matrix $X_\text{full}$, giving $d$ correlations coefficients for every region.
 Again, being aware of the fact that the simulated climate data might skew results, we ran these tests on both the full dataset and the subset of it that contains strictly real-world data.
-For each region, we ran a correlation test with every column in the matrix, and then only took the greatest correlation.
-The full tests revealed correlation coefficients for some regions and columns of up to $-0.68$, with an average absolute correlation over all regions of $0.31$.
-When taking only the real-world data we see that we get up to a $-0.59$ correlation with an average absolute correlation over all regions of $0.34$.
-It should be noted that these take the maximum correlation between all columns of the data matrix, whereas for our final models we use only the columns from one month to decrease the number of predictors and keep consistency for predictions.
-Figure \ref{fig:sst} reveals where the strongest correlations are, and which ocean areas that strongest correlation comes from.
-We observe fairly strong signal from certain areas across the AOI, specifically negative correlations with the Indian Ocean and the Gulf of Guinea on the Eastern side and a greater mix on the West.
+We report the findings only from tests on the real-world data since these are the tests we use to determine the features of our model.
+Our results show we get up to a $-0.59$ correlation with an average absolute correlation over all regions of $0.34$.
+Figure \ref{fig:sst} reveals where the strongest correlations are in the AOI, and which ocean areas the strongest correlations come from.
+We observe fairly strong signal from certain areas across the AOI.
+Specifically, we see a clear pattern of negative correlations with the Indian Ocean and the Gulf of Guinea on the Eastern side, however no discernible pattern further to the West.
 We also ran correlation tests between our collected SST data and the proportion of our AOI that had a dry spell that year.
-From these tests we see up to a -0.54 correlation with our SST data, indicating that there exists a relationship between SSTs and the amount of dry spells that occur in a given year across West Africa.
+From these tests we see up to a $-0.54$ correlation, indicating that there exists some non-trivial relationship between SSTs and the amount of dry spells that occur in a given year across West Africa.
 The two areas that gave the best signal were the Gulf of Guinea in October and the Mediterranean in September.
-This information came in very useful when adapting our threshold for dry spell predictions, as discussed in the Models Section.
+This information came in very useful when adapting our threshold for dry spell predictions, as discussed in section 3.

+Based on the results of these correlation tests we select features for the onset and dry spell proportion models.
+First, we choose one common month to select our features from, looking as early as possible.
+Then, for each pixel we use the two regions that have the highest correlation with the onset dates in that region.
+For the onset model we obtain a data matrix for each pixel $i$, $X^{(i)}_{\text{ons}} \in \mathbb{R}^{90\times2}$.
+We later add a constant column of 1's to the beginning of this matrix to fit the intercept in our model.
+For the dry spell proportion dataset we select the oceans with the highest correlation, giving us $X_{\text{prop}} \in \mathbb{R}^{90\times2}$.